Geo-Leo/resume/README.md

   ● Create an ArcGIS Field Maps app with ArcGIS Online, utilize the app for field data collection, build a web map app displaying the data, and export data to Excel to track the completion of sites surveyed <br>
   ● Geocode the locations of police and fire department stations, join parcel and demographic data to field data, and calculate the distance to the nearest police/ fire department station to create a robust dataset <br>
   ● Digitize/ edit features and input data with the Beans.ai MapMaker app to produce accurate maps <br>
-  ● Build an ArcGIS dashboard app to summarize and present data in real time <br>
+  ● Build an ArcGIS dashboard app to present data using graphs, tables, and an interactive web map <br>
   ● Manage data, compute statistics, and create graphs with Python to develop a preliminary spatial model </p>

 **Job gap due to the Coronavirus** | _May 2020 - May 2022_ <br>